MCherifiOSS/meta-crosswalk-embedded/README.md

   /media/yocto/poky/meta \
   /media/yocto/poky/meta-yocto \
   /media/yocto/poky/meta-yocto-bsp \
-  /media/yocto/meta-lakebodom \
+  /media/yocto/meta-crosswalk-embedded \
   /media/yocto/meta-crosswalk \
   "
   ```

 In the conf/local.conf file, set the distro variable from the default (usually "poky")
-to "lakebodom", which stands for our custom Yocto distribution:
+to "crosswalk-embedded", which stands for our custom Yocto distribution:

   ```
-DISTRO ?= "lakebodom"
+DISTRO ?= "crosswalk-embedded"
   ```

 then, set in conf/local.conf the genericx86-64 machine (you could try a